Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis: Method

-In Fig. \ref{fig:norm_ideal} (Top), the SoftMax score surface that the model learned for the simple 2D Point data set is very steep around the decision boundary and the decision boundary gets close to the clean data points.
-A SoftMax score surface that we propose to help improve adversarial robustness (Fig.~\ref{fig:norm_ideal}) has two distinct characteristics: \begin{enumerate} \item The first characteristic is the smooth gradient of the SoftMax score surface.
+In Fig. \ref{fig:norm_ideal} (Left), the SoftMax score surface learned by the model is very steep around the decision boundary and the decision boundary gets close to the data points.
+The hypothesized ideal SoftMax score surface (Fig.~\ref{fig:norm_ideal}) has two distinct characteristics: \begin{enumerate} \item The first characteristic is the smooth gradient of the SoftMax score surface.
 The advantage of SoftMax score surfaces with smooth gradients has been studied and is well-known~\cite{Jakubovitz2018improving,ross2018improving}. \item The other characteristic is spreading of the SoftMax scores in the space away from the class distributions.
-This characteristic is very beneficial as will be explained in the following paragraphs. \end{enumerate} The SoftMax score surface spreads outward in the space around the data distribution, resulting in a decision boundary that stays far from all class distributions.
+This characteristic is very beneficial as will be explained in the following paragraphs. \end{enumerate} A SoftMax score surface that spreads outward in the space around the data distribution results in a decision boundary that stays far from all class distributions.
 Consequently, it will be more difficult for the attack model to find a small perturbation that changes the predicted label for the clean data point.
-Another advantage of having such a decision boundary is in the behaviour of the model when it receives a data point that does not belong to any of the classes that the model was trained on (UUCs).
-For instance, consider the model with the non-ideal SoftMax score surface in Fig.~\ref{fig:norm_ideal}.
-If the model receives a data point during testing from a new class that it has not been trained on, the distribution from which that data point is sampled from is far from the data distribution the model is trained on.
-If the data distribution for the unseen class is at the right side of the decision boundary in Fig.~\ref{fig:norm_ideal}, the model will label the new data point with the label of the class distribution on the right with a very high confidence (e.g $>$ 90\% ), whereas the proposed ideal SoftMax score surface in Fig.~\ref{fig:norm_ideal} assigns label of the class distribution on the right with a lower confidence (e.g. 60\%).
-We show experimental results on the confidence of models trained using our framework compared to normal training in the Supplementary Materials section.
-Training a DL model to learn such an ideal SoftMax score surface is achieved by sampling unlabeled data points from a Gaussian distribution in a much larger neighborhood of the labeled data distribution with the hope that the generated unlabeled data set covers a large faction of the high dimensional input data space outside the support of the data distribution.
-We use both the unlabeled and labeled data set to train the model to have small gradients in the high dimensional input data space covered by the labeled and unlabeled data sets.
-To enforce small gradients, neighbor data points are sampled from close proximity of a labeled or an unlabeled data point.
-The gradients of the SoftMax score surface between the labeled or unlabeled data point and the corresponding neighbor points are enforced to be small by training the model with a well-defined loss function.
+Another advantage of having such a SoftMax score surface is in the behaviour of the model when it receives a data point that does not belong to any of the classes the model was trained on or unknown unknown classes (UUCs).
+As an example, consider the model with the non-ideal SoftMax score surface in Fig.~\ref{fig:norm_ideal} (Left).
+If during testing the model receives a data point from a new class that it has not been trained on, the distribution from which that data point is sampled from may be far from the data distribution the model is trained on.
+If the data distribution for the unseen class is at the right side of the decision boundary in Fig.~\ref{fig:norm_ideal} (Left), the model will label the new data point with the label of the class distribution on the right with a very high confidence (e.g $>$ 90\%), whereas the proposed ideal SoftMax score surface in Fig.~\ref{fig:norm_ideal} (Right) assigns label of the class distribution on the right with a lower confidence (e.g. 60\%).
+To train a DL model to learn such an ideal SoftMax score surface with an ideal decision boundary we sample unlabeled data points in a large neighborhood of the labeled data distribution so that the generated unlabeled dataset covers a large faction of the high dimensional input data space outside the support of the data distribution and between class distributions.
+We use a regularization term to to encourage small gradients on the SoftMax score surface of the DL model at the location of data points in the labeled and unlabeled datasets in the high dimensiontal input data space.
+Our experiments show that the learned SoftMax score surface by DL models using our training framework looks similar to what we define as the ideal SoftMax score surface for DL models.